takaf3/LinebotGPT/README.md

 For sticker messages, if the sticker has keywords, the script sends a message to OpenAI that includes the keywords.
 If the sticker does not have keywords, the script sends a default response.

-For image messages, the script first encodes the image into base64 format, then sends a message to OpenAI that includes the encoded image.
+For image messages, the script first encodes the image into base64 format.
+It then waits for a subsequent user message.
+Both the encoded image and the user message are sent together to OpenAI's Vision API.
 The script then returns the generated response.

 The script also logs some information, such as when it sends a reply to LINE or when it sends a message to OpenAI.